Tips to improve your chances of finding a new engineering and technology job

 Adaptability.
 Being open to finding diverse, unconventional solutions to new problems showcases one's ability to be resourceful and calm in the face of change.

 Intuition and logic.
-Both of these skills tie into the ability to respond quickly and efficiently to problems that arise based on expertise and decision-making abilities.
+These skills tie into the ability to respond quickly and efficiently to problems that arise based on expertise and decision-making abilities.

 Leadership.
 This is essential in the technologically forward workplace as it lets you stay organised and keep your team on track.
-Good leaders are those who can motivate others to work together to achieve a shared goal.
+Good leaders can motivate others to work together to achieve a shared goal.

 Stay safe by spotting these recruitment scam red flags